-The novel captivated me, with its beautifully crafted tale of thwarted artistic ambition and unrequited love (perhaps it struck a chord?), and sent me on a journey to read more of Maugham's works, including volumes of his short stories (during my reading-time poor mid-twenties).
+The novel captivated me with its beautifully crafted tale of thwarted artistic ambition and unrequited love.
+(Perhaps it struck a chord?)
+And sent me on a journey to read more of Maugham's works, including volumes of his short stories, during my time-poor twenties.

 It was hard for this wannabe-writer to comprehend an imagination such as Maugham's.
 His skill with characters, dialogue and narrative, was incredible.
 I was soon proclaiming Maugham to be my favourite author.

-And then I read a biography of Somerset by his nephew, Robin Maugham, Somerset and all the Maughams, which revealed how Of Human Bondage was semi-autobiographical.
-The protagonist was a medical student who had a club foot and a limp; Somerset had studied medicine and had suffered from a stutter.
+Then I read a biography of Somerset by his nephew, Robin Maugham, Somerset and all the Maughams, which revealed how Of Human Bondage was semi-autobiographical.
+The protagonist was a medical student who had a club foot and a limp — Somerset had studied medicine and suffered from a stutter.

 And his short stories, many of which he set in British Malaya, were also explained.
 Somerset had spent time at the rubber plantations in the colony.
-He based the stories on real people and real conversations!
-I suddenly felt cheated.
-It seemed my favourite author's skill as a writer was not based on his imagination, but on his reportage!
+He based the stories on real people and real conversations.
+Suddenly, I felt cheated.
+It seemed my favourite author's skill as a writer was not based on his imagination but "reportage"!

 Perhaps that's what it takes to be a writer?
-The skill to be able to record and reflect everyday conversations and behaviour, to spin it into a fictional context, and to get the reader to suspend disbelief and engage in the story.
+The skill to record and reflect everyday conversations and behaviour.
+And spin it into a fictional context that allows the reader to suspend disbelief and engage in the characters and story.

-After Somerset Maugham, I fell deeply in love with the writing of Graham Greene, again starting with a book I "borrowed".
-And having consumed many of his novels, I read his biography and also recognised his life in his writing!
+After Somerset Maugham, I fell deeply in love with the writing of Graham Greene.
+(Again, starting with a book I borrowed, but this time returned.)
+And, as with Maugham, after consuming many of Greene's novels, I read his biography.
+And I recognised Greene's life in his writing!

 © 2018 Robert Fairhead